airdropbomb/Dawn/README.md

 ## Requiremnets

-- Make sure you have Python3.9 or higher installed and pip.
+- Make sure you have Python version 3.10 or Latest installed and pip.

 ## Instalation